Four Seasons Resort Maui at Wailea (Things to do in South Maui)

 8. Eat dinner at Ferraro’s beachfront restaurant

 Even if you’re not staying at the Four Seasons, go eat at Ferraro’s!
 Make a reservation 15-30 minutes before sunset (make this days or weeks in advance if you can and note that you’d like to sit beachfront), and watch the sun go down while eating pasta and drinking red wine.
-It was magical.
+It’s magical.

 9. Eat lunch at Tommy Bahama’s